-The patient with agoraphobia often makes complicated plans in order to avoid confronting feared situations and places.
+People with agoraphobia often make complicated plans in order to avoid confronting feared situations and places.
 About 30% to 50% of people with agoraphobia experience panic disorder and panic attacks.
 However, the American Psychiatric Association now classifies agoraphobia as a separate and distinct anxiety disorder.

 Phobias, manifested by overwhelming and irrational fears, are a common type of anxiety disorder.

 Specific phobias (formerly simple phobias) are an irrational fear of specific objects or situations that is out of proportion to the actual danger posed.
 Specific phobias are very common.

 The most common specific phobias are fear of animals (usually spiders, snakes, or mice), flying (pterygophobia), heights (acrophobia), water, injections, public transportation, confined spaces (claustrophobia), dentists (odontiatophobia), storms, tunnels, and bridges.
 Sometimes specific phobias develop because of a traumatic event.
 Other times, there does not seem to be any explanation for why they arise.
 Specific phobias can begin during childhood or in adulthood.

 When confronting the object or situation, the phobic person experiences feelings of panic, sweating, avoidance behavior, difficulty breathing, and a rapid heartbeat.
 Children may express their fear through crying, tantrums, freezing, and clinging.
 Most phobic adults are aware their fears are unreasonable and irrational, but often overestimate the danger involved in the feared situation.
 In fact, even thinking about the phobic object or situation can trigger intense anxiety.